 Physical termite barriers are materials that have been specifically designed to prevent subterranean termites from gaining access to a structure.
 Physical termite barriers are free of pesticides and physically block termite foraging activity.

 These barriers are usually put in place when a building is being built.

 They are designed to force termites to build their mud tubes outside of the structure, where they will then become visible to a trained pest management professional.
 And for many people the sign of mud tubes is the first sign of termites on your property.

 The advantage of this kind of barrier is that it is free of chemicals.
 The disadavantage is you have to install it when the home is being built.
 If you haven’t done it already, you’re unlikely to retrofit it.

 Chemical termite barriers

 The chemicals used to create this barrier prevent the termites from breaching the treated area, and gaining access to your property.
-Termites that come into direct contact with the treatment are killed off, and also, over time the entire colony is killed off as the termites take the poison back to the nest and therefore kill the nest also.
+Termites that come into direct contact with the treatment are killed, and also, over time the entire colony is destroyed as the termites take the poison back to the nest and therefore kill the nest also.